 - Click on SUBMIT option to complete the registration process.

-Applicants will receive an acknowledgement number on the completion of the entire process.
+Applicants will receive an acknowledgment number on the completion of the entire process.